 Perhaps one of the best place to start in a personal quest is with the work of the Intergovernmental Panel on Climate Change (IPCC).
 This published its first assessment way back in 1970 and issued subsequent reports in 1995 and 2000.
 The fourth assessment has been completed and moves the discussion on considerably.
 The synthesis report was published in Valencia in Spain and it is understood to have been fully endorsed by all of the world's major governments (including the USA) and has been distilled from more than 3,000 pages of research.
 Adam Steiner, Executive Director of the United Nations Environment Programme (UNEP) has apparently called the report "the most essential reading for every person on the planet who cares about the future."
 This report can be found at

 For even more in depth study the summary reports of the three working groups of the IPCC which have all been publised in 2007 can also be accessed.
-These are as follows:- The Working Group 1 Summary Report was published in Paris in February 2007 and covers the Physical Sciences Basis.
+However note that these are all currently being updated as the fifth assessment report in 2013/2014.
+The fourth reports are as follows:- The Working Group 1 Summary Report was published in Paris in February 2007 and covers the Physical Sciences Basis.
 It describes the progress in understanding of the human and natural drivers of climate change, observed climate change, climate processes and attribution and estimates of projected future climate change.
 It can be viewed at the following web address

 Working Group 2 Summary Report delivered in Brussels in April 2007 is an assessment of the current scientific understanding of the impact of climate change on natural, managed and human systems, the capacity of these systems to adapt and their vulnerability.
 It can be viewed at